ABOUT MINNEAPOLIS DEATH DOULA BARBARA GATES

 FREE 5-DAY EMAIL COURSE

-What a 'good death' looks like (and how to design yours)
+What a 'good death' looks like (+ how to design yours)

 Most people have never thought about what a good death actually means to them — because nobody's ever asked.
 This free course changes that.
 In five short daily emails, you'll get a real framework for thinking about your end of life: what matters, what a good death can look like when it's been planned for, and how to start designing yours.